Healthcare Infrastructure Project of the Year

 Eligibility

-• This award is open to any private or not-for-profit business which works in partnership with an NHS organisation in the field of buildings, engineering, facilities or estates management.
+• This award is open to any private or not for profit business which works in partnership with an NHS organisation in the field of buildings, engineering, facilities or estates management.

-• These can be single partnerships or joint working projects, but must demonstrate evidence from the past two years up until the awards deadline date.
+• These can be single partnerships or joint working projects but must demonstrate evidence from the past two years up until the awards deadline date.

 Ambition